tanepiper/obsidian-garden/👩‍🌾 Gardening Tips/🪨🌱 Obsidian Garden.md

 ### Query-driven pages
 [[👩‍🌾 Gardening Tips/🎯 Create Custom Dashboards]]

-Query-driven pages live at the top level of the garden, for example [[📚 Reading]] and [[👨‍👧‍👦 People]], as well as the [[README]] file.
+Query-driven pages live at the top level of the garden, for example [[📚 Reading]] and [[👨‍👧‍👦 People]], as well as the [[👩‍🌾 Your Knowledge Garden]] file.
 These allow quick access to pages that let you see the underlying data in your files.